smileidentity/smile-identity-core-js/README.md

 # SmileIdentityCore
 [![Build Status](https://travis-ci.com/smileidentity/smile-identity-core-js.svg?token=zyz9yHUXZ1bSkqNUZtZR&branch=master)](https://travis-ci.com/smileidentity/smile-identity-core-js)

-The official Smile Identity gem exposes two classes namely, the WebApi and Signature class.
+The official Smile Identity gem exposes 3 classes namely, the WebApi, Signature, and Utilities classes.

 The Web API allows you as the Partner to validate a user’s identity against the relevant Identity Authorities/Third Party databases that Smile Identity has access to using ID information provided by your customer/user (including photo for compare).